-The person who taught me the 66-move main form of Liuhebafa, and who spent several years helping me refine my abilities with it, is Joshua Crossley of Nanaimo, BC.
+The person who taught me the 66-move main form of Liuhebafa beginning in 1997, and who spent several years helping me refine my abilities with it, is Joshua Crossley of Nanaimo, BC.
 I am indebted to him for his generosity in teaching me this form, and for setting me on a course that has truly transformed my life.
 This is why I dedicated my book, Ride Backwards on Dragon, to him:

 who taught me the 66-move sequence of Liuhebafa